 The best part about selling your watch is knowing that you have an expert like CJ Charles in your corner to help you sell your watch for maximum value.
 In this guide, we will go over some of the criteria that help establish watch value.
-That way, when you bring your watch into CJ Charles for a quote, you already have an idea of how much your watch is worth.
+That way, when you bring your watch such as a used Rolex for sale into CJ Charles for a quote, you already have an idea of how much your watch is worth.

 The Best Brands Fetch The Best Prices